JuanCarniglia/dendrogram_vis/releases/kibana 5.5/README.md

-# Kibana Dendogram Visualization to show ... dendograms :) - Plugin
+# Kibana Dendrogram Visualization to show ... dendrograms :) - Plugin

-This is a new custom visualization (for Kibana version 4.5.1) that allows displaying a dendogram chart to show and index or classes, or some other hierarchical structure.
+This is a new custom visualization (for Kibana version 4.5.1) that allows displaying a dendrogram chart to show and index or classes, or some other hierarchical structure.

 If you really liked this and feel like making a donation : <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=juan.carniglia@gmail.com&lc=AR&item_name=JuanCarniglia&item_number=1009&currency_code=USD&bn=PP-DonationsBF:btn_donate_LG.gif:NonHosted">